After the War of 1812

 Erected 2011 by Indiana Historical Bureau, Shelby County Historical Society, and County Fourth Grade Students.
 (Marker Number 73.2011.1.)

 Marker series.
 This marker is included in the Indiana State Historical Bureau Markers marker series.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Site of Home of Thomas Andrews Hendricks (approx. 5.2 miles away); Historic Shelbyville High School 1896 (approx. 5.4 miles away); Civil War Memorial - Shelby County Indiana (approx. 5˝ miles away); De Witt Pioneer Home (approx. 6 miles away); James Whitcomb Riley (approx. 12.7 miles away); a different marker also named James Whitcomb Riley (approx. 12.7 miles away); Hancock County, Indiana (approx. 12.7 miles away); Birthplace of Democratic Party Rooster (approx. 12.8 miles away).
+Site of Home of Thomas Andrews Hendricks (approx. 5.2 miles away); Historic Shelbyville High School 1896 (approx. 5.4 miles away); Civil War Memorial - Shelby County Indiana (approx. 5˝ miles away); De Witt Pioneer Home (approx. 6 miles away); James Whitcomb Riley (approx. 12.7 miles away); Historic National Road / Make History, Drive It (approx. 12.7 miles away); a different marker also named James Whitcomb Riley (approx. 12.7 miles away); Hancock County, Indiana (approx. 12.7 miles away).
 Touch for a list and map of all markers in Shelbyville.

 Categories. • Native Americans • Roads & Vehicles •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 18, 2012, by Kern Butler of Auburn, Indiana.
 This page has been viewed 499 times since then and 15 times this year.
 Photo 1. submitted on September 18, 2012, by Kern Butler of Auburn, Indiana. • Bill Pfingsten was the editor who published this page.